Ghost pepper oil in a glass bottle with crushed dried ghost pepper, bay leaf, salt, sesame seeds, and pour dish

 Turn off the…

-Turn off the heat and steep 20 minutes.
+Turn off the heat and steep for 20 minutes, tasting a tiny drop on food before extending the steep.

 5